What Happens When an Ontario Court Drops Criminal Charges?

 The first and most critical question the Crown must answer is whether there is a reasonable prospect of conviction.

 This does not mean the Crown believes a conviction is merely possible.
-It means that, after considering the evidence realistically and objectively, the Crown believes a conviction is more likely than not at trial.
+It means that, after considering the evidence realistically and objectively, the Crown believes the evidence could support a conviction at trial.

 This assessment includes: